Post-Purchase CX··17 min read

 Why Most Registration Flows Fail Before They Start

-Before diving into the tactics, establish your baseline.
-Pull your current registration rate from your CRM or warranty platform, segment it by product line and purchase channel, and identify where drop-off occurs in the registration funnel.
-You cannot optimise what you have not measured.
+Before testing any tactic, establish your baseline.
+Pull your current registration rate from your CRM or warranty platform and segment it by product line, purchase channel, and funnel step.
+Most brands discover that drop-off clusters at one or two specific moments — serial number entry, account creation, or a form with too many fields.
+Knowing where people leave tells you exactly where to start fixing things.
+You cannot improve a funnel you have not measured.
 See our full registration conversion benchmarks for category averages across consumer electronics, appliances, outdoor equipment, and premium goods.

 12 Tactics to Double Your Registration Rate